Rokec16/backjack-card-game/README.md

-# backjack-card-game
-Card game Blackjack written in Python.
+# Backjack card game played in the console window.